kootenpv/sky/README.md

 - pip install -r requirements.txt
 - add export PYTHONPATH=$PYTHONPATH:/path/to/this/clone/sky to .bashrc
 - source ~/.bashrc
+- Instead of the previous 2 steps, you can instead use
 - if it is the first time using tldextract, run: `python3 -c "import tldextract; tldextract.extract('http://google.nl')"` to load Top Level Domain extracts
 - Create cloudant.username (in /path/to/clone/sky/sky/)
 - Create cloudant.password (in /path/to/clone/sky/sky/)